 How will the leading blockchain reassert its dominance?

 Currently, Ethereum is not making it that difficult for rivals as the network has become a slave to its own success.
 Slow transaction times and high fees being the major issues in the community.
-But, Ethereum has long held an ace up its sleeve and it appears we are getting closer to the big reveal.
+But, Ethereum is stepping up with 2.0 improvements and the long-awaited merge.

 As such, it’s important to understand what the changes to Ethereum will do for the community and the network itself.
 Will it get faster, cheaper, more secure?

 In such a system, computer nodes compete against each other to generate cryptographic hashes that satisfy a network-determined level of complexity.
 The problem with proof-of-work is that it’s inefficient by design and requires lots of computing power.